 If you don’t know the difference between Medicare vs Medicaid health plans, you’re not alone.
-The two names are so similar that the lack of understanding as to who is eligible for which program, may prevent people from getting the care they require.
+The two names are so similar that the lack of understanding prevents people from getting the care they need.
 Toss the Affordable Healthcare Act into the mix and we have full-blown confusion.

 Difference Between Medicare vs Medicaid Coverage

 Nearly every American will eventually qualify for Medicare, but Medicaid is available only to low-income individuals and to children below the federal poverty levels.

 Medicare is administered by the federal government.
 The Medicare model is similar to the typical type of insurance that you may receive from your employer.

 - US citizens 65 years and older

 - Anyone collecting disability for 24 months regardless of age

 - Those diagnosed with end-stage renal failure or Lou Gehrig’s disease